 Acela: DC-Baltimore-Philadelphia-NYC-New Haven-Providence-Boston

 Vermonter: St Albans-Burlington-NYC-Philadelphia-Baltimore-DC

-Amtrak Acela trains between New York City, Newark, Philadelphia, Baltimore and Washington leave every 20-30 minutes.
-They travel at up to 135 mph between Baltimore and Philadelphia and up 160 mph for a short stretch between Philadelphia and Newark.
-More High Speed Rail upgrades are planned for Acela in the Northeast Corridor.
+Amtrak Acela trains run between New York City, Newark, Philadelphia, Wilmington, Baltimore and Washington every 20-30 minutes.
+They travel up to 125 mph between Baltimore and Washington and up to 135 mph between Baltimore and Philadelphia.
+Acela trains going north of NYC to New Haven, Providence and Boston leave about every hour from Baltimore.
+More High Speed Rail upgrades are coming soon for Acela service and stations in the Northeast Corridor.

-MTA is currently in a holding pattern to construct a Red Line light rail for the Social Security-West Baltimore-Downtown-Canton-Dundalk corridor.
+MTA is in a holding pattern to construct a long-awaited Red Line light rail for the Social Security-West Baltimore-Downtown-Harbor East-Canton-Dundalk corridor.

 Renaissance Productions and Tours

 DESCRIPTION: Award-winning tour guides, they create special events of historic significance in period costume which enables one to relive by-gone eras; tours offered for African American Landmarks, Underground Railroad, and Civil Rights; reservations required